scottcarnold/zenput/README.md

 	... user enters value on text field and saves ... processor.validate();
 	System.out.println("There are " + processor.getErrors().size() + " validation errors.");

+Typically, you would also want to mark the input field in some way to the user to indicate when the field value is invalid.
+To do this, either set a default marker builder for the input field type or, after registering the input, set a specific marker for the input field.

+	inputProcessor.setDefaultMarkerBuilder(JTextField.class, MarkerFactory.backgroundMarkerBuilder());

+or

+	inputProcessor.registerInput("quantity", quantityInputField);
+	inputProcessor.setMarker("quantity", MarkerFactory.backgroundMarkerBuilder());

+The first approach will set a common marker for all input fields of the specified type, whereas the second approach will set the marker just for the specified field.
+Setting a specific marker for a field will override any default marker that would otherwise apply.